PhangsTeam/pjpipe/README.md

 * `archive_download` is a generic wrapper around Astroquery MAST query/download
 * `download_phangs_jwst` can be used to download the PHANGS-JWST data into a reasonable directory structure
-* `jwst_pypherise` uses pypher to produce PSF kernels to convert from JWST to JWST or JWST to gaussian/moffat

-## NIRCAM tool
+## NIRCAM tools

 * `nircam_destriping` contains various routines for destriping NIRCAM data
 * `run_nircam_destriping` is a wrapper to run the destriping for one NIRCAM frame

+## Data homogenisation tools

+* `jwst_pypherise` uses pypher to produce PSF kernels to convert from JWST to JWST or JWST to gaussian/moffat